npalm/terraform-aws-ecs-service/README.md

-# AWS Terraform module to create Farage / ECS service
+# AWS Terraform module to create Fargate / ECS service

 This modules creates a Fargate or ECS service optionally with a application load balancer.
 - Supports network modes: "awsvpc" and "bridge"